pingleware/pingleware-contracts/README.md

         }
     }

+# REMIX Webapp
+The remix desktop was rebuilt as a webapp because I found the straight-browser version to become slow and non-responsive.
+The webapp version can be downloaded from https://github.com/pingleware/remix-desktop.
+You should try installing the official desktop version from the Remix Team at https://github.com/ethereum/remix-desktop.
+If the application will no launch, then download the webapp version.

 # What's included?
 There are prebuilt smart contracts for Exempt Equity and Debt Offerings, a Credit Report and a Social network.
 Before launching an exempt equity or debt offering you are required to submit the appropriate form to the Security and Exchange Commission as well as to have a Private Placement Memorandum.
 Using a DAPP or decentralized application on the IPFS or interplanetary file system, to maintain KYC, AML and accredied investor vetting compliance for your restricted securities.